 Nov.
 29-Dec.
 1, the Tandy School of Computer Science virtually hosted the TU Capture the Flag (CTF) information security competition.
 Around 1,000 teams from around the globe participated in the community-oriented event that featured high school and collegiate brackets.
 Capture The information security competition requires teams to solve a series of challenges to prepare students for careers in digital security.

 In 2020, TU students will attend the Information Security Talent Search Feb.
 28-30 at Rochester Institute of Technology in Rochester, N.Y.
 The event is an annual three-day cyber attack/defend competition, challenging students to solve scenarios in computing security, system administration, networking and programming.
 Competitors engage in code review, architecture design, incident response and policy writing while defending a student-built infrastructure.
-The ISTS competition is an invite-only event featuring some of the best cybersecurity student teams in the nation.
-This is the first year TU students have participated in the competition.
-The team is sponsored by Phillips 66.

 One of the most anticipated student events of the year is the Southwest Collegiate Cyber Defense Competition (CCDC) Regional, March 20-22.
 Hosted on TU’s campus, the regional CCDC event requires students to assume administrative and protective duties for an existing “commercial” network.
 The eight regional CCDC winners will compete in the national competition April 16-18.

 Other upcoming events include the AI, Creativity and Copyright conference March 27 and an annual high-performance computing competition on TU’s campus in April.
 The AI symposium will involve a panel discussion on the complicated idea of who owns copyright to the music an artificial intelligence system generates.
 This is complicated by the fact that machines cannot currently generate or own copyrights under U.S. law.
 The discussion will be followed by a hackathon in which student programmers create AI-driven music pieces.
 The event will conclude with a talk by one of the lead AI experts at Pandora music.
-Learn more about the event.

 TU will launch a new multi-year CyberCity program in the summer of 2020 to infuse cyber education into every school and eventually every classroom in the Tulsa metropolitan area, energizing a generation of students to transform the city and its economy.